chekkan/chekkan.com/content/_drafts/guard-clauses-in-javascript.md.md

-# Guard clauses in Javascript
+# Guard assertions in Javascript

-In Refactoring
+One of the refactoring in the book Refactoring second edition by Martin Fowler is "[Introduce Assertions](https://refactoring.com/catalog/introduceAssertion.html](https://refactoring.com/catalog/introduceAssertion.html))"
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUzOTUwOTYyM119
+eyJoaXN0b3J5IjpbMTkyNTQzODY0MF19
 -->